A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Preliminaries

 \subsection{Mutation of colored quivers}

 In this section, we let $T$ be an $m$-cluster-tilting object, and $T'$ be some $m$-cluster-tilting object which is obtained by mutation of $T$.
 Unfortunately, if $Q_T$ is the Gabriel quiver associated with $T$, there does not exist any quiver mutation $\mu_j$ such that $Q_{T'}=\mu_j(Q_T)$.
-Then, in order to overcome this problem, Buan and Thomas in \cite{BT} defined a graded version of $Q_T$, called the colored quiver associated with $T$.
+Then, in order to overcome this problem, Buan and Thomas in \cite{BT} defined a graded version of $Q_T$, called the colored quiver associated with $T$. \cor{For a precise example of the lack of information given by the Gabriel quiver, see \cite{Buan}.}

-\begin{defi}\cite{BT} Given a positive integer $m$, a colored quiver consists of the data of a quiver $Q=(Q_0,Q_1,s,t)$ and of an application $c:Q_1 \to \{ 1,\cdots,m \}$ which associates with an arrow its color.
+\begin{defi}\cite{BT} Given a positive integer $m$, a colored quiver consists of the data of a quiver $Q=(Q_0,Q_1,s,t)$ and of an application $c:Q_1 \to \{ 0,\cdots,m \}$ which associates with an arrow its color.
 Let $q_{ij}^{(c)}$ be the number of arrows from $i$ to $j$ of color $c$.
 If there is an arrow from $i$ to $j$ of color $c$, then we write $i \xrightarrow{(c)} j$. \end{defi}

 We require our colored quivers to satisfy the following conditions:

 \begin{enumerate} \item $q_{ii}^{(c)}=0$ for all $c$. \item monochromaticity: if $q_{ij}^{(c)} \neq 0$ then $q_{ij}^{(c')}=0$ for all $c' \neq c$. \item symmetry: $q_{ij}^{(c)}=q_{ji}^{(m-c)}$. \end{enumerate}